 The transmit User element in figure 2-22-2 is configured to synchronize the epoch of the return signal spreading sequences with the received forward signal epoch.
-This facilitates the ranging measurement depicted in figure 2-12-1.
+This facilitates the ranging measurement depicted in the Network Receiver in figure 2-12-1.